theonion/bulbs-public-ads-manager/README.md

   adsManager.init(); // Returns a reference to the AdManager if needed further on the page
   ```

-1. Ensure ad code is refrenced as high as possible on the page, preferably as one of the frist things that loads, so that no ad impressions are lost.
+1. Ensure ad code is referenced as high as possible on the page, preferably as one of the first things that loads, so that no ad impressions are lost.

 ## Development